Xiaohan5349/approw-docs-v1/docs/en/guides/userpool-config/email/README.md

 Our built-in mail sending server uses Alibaba Cloud Enterprise Mailbox.
 If you want to customize the mail server, you can set it up on this page:

-Choose mail service providerAli Mail Enterprise Edition
+Choose mail service provider Ali Mail Enterprise Edition

-You canconfigure Ali Mail Enterprise Edition in the settings - Message Service
+You can configure Ali Mail Enterprise Edition in the settings - Message Service

 <StackSelector snippet="config-email-provider" selectLabel="Select Mail Provider" :order="['mxhichina', 'exmail', 'sendgrid', 'smtp']"/>